chemicalweaponsresearch/thermal_fogger/_book/51-universities.md

   <figure>
     <img src="img/durham_1969_02_13_2.jpg" alt="B/W Image: Background has brick building with steps.
 In front of the building from center to right, a line of 5 police officers facing front and wearing helmets & gas masks holding slim white clubs about a yard long.
 They are standing with legs apart and clubs in both hands in front of their bodies.
 On the left 5 officers similarly dressed, facing towards one another.
 Four slim clubs are visible, and one officer is holding what appears to be a fogger in one arm hanging down at the side.    " width="500"  style="margin: 0 1em 0 1em" />
     <figcaption>
-      Police with pepper fogger on Duke campus, Durham NC 2/13/1969 [@DMH1969].
+      Police with pepper fogger on Duke campus [@DMH1969].
      </figcaption>
   </figure>
 </div>